 Whether it is sorting some donated food, packing hampers, repacking food or baby products, driving a truck, swamping with drivers, wrapping pallets, building bulk orders or sweeping the floor, volunteers are the heart beat of the warehouse.
 Opportunities are available for individuals over 14 years and groups of up to 20

-You can find out more about volunteering for the Edmonton Food Bank at www.edmontonsfoodbank.com/donate/volunteer-opportunities/ , or you can let a board member know you are interested in organizing a group volunteer day.
+You can find out more about volunteering for the Edmonton Food Bank at www.edmontonsfoodbank.com/donate/volunteer-opportunities/ , or you can join us at our volunteer events which run every three months.

 Habitat for Humanity is a Christian founded organization but does not discriminate based on religion, gender or race.
 For that reason we support the efforts of their builds and have in the past done group volunteer days.
 You can volunteer any time you want individually.